 About the event

-The UK’s annual inclusive growth conference returns on 20 October 2021.
-Hosted by the BBC’s Ritula Shah and broadcast online (12:00-16:30h), we will reflect on how we can – as we emerge out of the pandemic – act now to achieve green, inclusive growth.
-With a Levelling Up White Paper, COP26, Spending Review and Budget all due, we find ourselves in the midst of a number of key policy developments unfolding at the same time.
-CPP’s half-day conference will create space to step back and take stock with some of the leading thinkers, practitioners and policy makers from the UK and beyond.
+The UK’s annual inclusive growth conference returned on 20 October 2021.
+Hosted by the BBC’s Ritula Shah and broadcast online, we reflected on how we can – as we emerge out of the pandemic – act now to achieve green, inclusive growth.
+With a Levelling Up White Paper, COP26, Spending Review and Budget all due, we found ourselves in the midst of a number of key policy developments unfolding at the same time.
+CPP’s half-day conference created space to step back and take stock with some of the leading thinkers, practitioners and policy makers from the UK and beyond.

 Acting now for green, inclusive growth

 Before the pandemic, Boris Johnson’s newly elected government pledged to level up the regions and nations of the United Kingdom.
-As we look forward to detailed plans on how the government will define and deliver on levelling up before the next election, CPP holds steadfast to the view that green, inclusive growth must be the foundation for ‘building back better’.
-This is a powerful opportunity to reset the assumptions and tools underpinning our economic and social policy framework to better serve all of us and the needs of the planet.
+As we looked forward to detailed plans on how the government will define and deliver on levelling up before the next election, CPP held steadfast to the view that green, inclusive growth must be the foundation for ‘building back better’.
+This was a powerful opportunity to reset the assumptions and tools underpinning our economic and social policy framework to better serve all of us and the needs of the planet.